theislab/single-cell-best-practices/jupyter-book/introduction/scrna_seq.md

 Limitations:

-- Sanger methods can only sequence short pieces of {term}`DNA` of about 300 to 1000 base pairs (bp).
+- Sanger methods can only sequence short pieces of DNA of about 300 to 1000 base pairs (bp).
 - The quality of a Sanger sequence is often not very good in the first 15 to 40 bases, because this is where the primers bind.
 - Sequencing degrades after 700 to 900 bases.
-- If the sequenced {term}`DNA` fragment has been cloned, some of the cloning vector sequence may find its way into the final sequence.
+- If the sequenced DNA fragment has been cloned, some of the cloning vector sequence may find its way into the final sequence.
 - Sanger sequencing is more expensive than second or third generation sequencing per sequenced base.

 ### Second generation sequencing

-Nine years later, in 1996, Mostafa Ronaghi, Mathias Uhlen, and Pȧl Nyŕen introduced a new {term}`DNA` sequencing technique called pyrosequencing, introducing the age of second generation sequencing.
+Nine years later, in 1996, Mostafa Ronaghi, Mathias Uhlen, and Pȧl Nyŕen introduced a new DNA sequencing technique called pyrosequencing, introducing the age of second generation sequencing.
 Second generation sequencing, also known as next-generation sequencing (NGS), was primarily made possible by further automation in the lab, the usage of computers, and the miniaturization of reactions.
 Pyrosequencing measures luminescence that is generated by pyrophosphate synthesis during sequencing.
 This process is also commonly known as "sequencing-by-synthesis".
 Two years later, Shankar Balasubramanian and David Klenerman, developed and adapted the sequencing-by-synthesis process for a new method which utilizes fluorescent dyes at the company Solexa.
 Solexa’s technology also forms the basis of Illumina’s sequencers, which dominate the market today.
 The Roche 454 sequencer developed in 2005, was the first sequencer to fully automate the pyrosequencing process in a single, automated machine.
-Many other platforms were introduced such as SOLiD systems' "sequencing-by-ligation" (2007) and Life Technologies' Ion Torrent (2011) that uses "sequencing-by-synthesis" to detect hydrogen ions when new {term}`DNA` is synthesized.
+Many other platforms were introduced such as SOLiD systems' "sequencing-by-ligation" (2007) and Life Technologies' Ion Torrent (2011) that uses "sequencing-by-synthesis" to detect hydrogen ions when new DNA is synthesized.

 TODO: SHOW AN ILLUMINA SEQUENCER OR HOW IT WORKS OR STH